-The risk Our response Accounting for the Group's interest in Hudson MX, Inc. ('Hudson') (Net assets held for sale relating to subsidiary acquired exclusively with a view to resale £59.2m, Accounting judgments The Group has made additional investments in Hudson and entered into new agreements with other Hudson shareholders in the current year which requires judgment in accounting.
-Our procedures included: • Accounting analysis: We inspected the legal agreements and other arrangements in place, including the structure of the Hudson related transactions in the year, terms of equity and debt instruments, and the relevant options to evaluate the entity's accounting conclusions of whether the Group has control of Hudson; Refer to page 97 (Audit Committee Report), page 149 (accounting policy) and page 184 (financial The Group's equity and debt interests and other arrangements (including the existence of Put and Call options) in Hudson are complex and there are multiple steps required to reflect the changes in the Group's interest due to these pre-existing relationships and other arrangements.
-Judgment is required over the assessment of whether the Group has control or significant influence over Hudson.
-Accounting analysis: We considered the status of the sale process and evaluated the entity's accounting conclusions in respect of the relevant accounting standards for the presentation of Hudson and related balances as discontinued operations and held for sale; Our valuation expertise: Using our sector experience, we assessed, with the assistance of our own valuation specialists, the value of Hudson, the valuation methodology applied and the assumptions considered, including the valuation of the significant option arrangements (both pre and post-acquiring control of disclosures).
-In addition, given the proposed sale of Hudson, judgment is required to determine whether, and which, balances relating to Hudson should be presented as held for sale and/or discontinued operations.
-Valuation and forecast-based assessment The Group has acquired control of Hudson during the year resulting in the need for a fair value exercise for the business.
-This is also of heightened complexity due to the Hudson) that exist.
-We assessed the principles and integrity of the models used to value the investment values recognised by the Group for Hudson; Benchmarking assumptions: With the assistance of our own valuation specialists, we compared the Group's assumptions, where it was possible, to externally derived data and to other similar acquisitions.
+- Accounting analysis: We inspected the legal agreements and other arrangements in place, including the structure of the Hudson related transactions in the year, terms of equity and debt instruments, and the relevant options to evaluate the entity's accounting conclusions of whether the Group has control of Hudson; - Accounting analysis: We considered the status of the sale process and evaluated the entity's accounting conclusions in respect of the relevant accounting standards for the presentation of Hudson and related balances as discontinued operations and held for sale; - Our valuation expertise: Using our sector experience, we assessed, with the assistance of our own valuation specialists, the value of Hudson, the valuation methodology applied and the assumptions considered, including the valuation of the significant option arrangements (both pre and post-acquiring control of Hudson) that exist.
+We assessed the principles and integrity of the models used to value the investment values recognised by the Group for Hudson; - Benchmarking assumptions: With the assistance of our own valuation specialists, we compared the Group's assumptions, where it was possible, to externally derived data and to other similar acquisitions.
 To assess whether the Group's discount rates fell within a reasonable range, we assessed a range of reasonable discount rates based on market data.
-Additionally, we inspected independent evidence to consider corroborative and contradictory evidence to challenge and assess the existence of pre-existing relationships and other arrangements that exist both pre and post-acquisition.
-The identification and measurement of the acquired identifiable intangible assets acquired at fair value, and the valuation of pre-existing relationships and other arrangements, is inherently judgmental with assumptions and estimates involved in forecasting the future performance of Sensitivity analysis: We performed sensitivities over the Group's assumptions for key inputs, such as revenue growth and discount rates, to determine if reasonably possible changes in the assumptions would result in material changes to the valuation individually and in aggregate; Assessing transparency: We assessed whether the Group's disclosures reflected the inherent estimation uncertainty in the valuation of Hudson, pre-existing relationships and other arrangements, and the adequacy of the Group's disclosures of the substantiant of the sub Hudson such as revenue growth.
-Auditor judgment is required to assess whether the Group's estimates of the valuations fall within an acceptable range. judgments involved in accounting for Hudson, including exercising judgment on the extent of detail disclosed.
+Additionally, we inspected independent evidence to consider corroborative and contradictory evidence to challenge and assess the reasonableness of management's assumptions; - Sensitivity analysis: We performed sensitivities over the Group's assumptions for key inputs, such as revenue growth and discount rates, to determine if reasonably possible changes in the assumptions would result in material changes to the valuation individually and in aggregate; - Assessing transparency: We assessed whether the Group's disclosures reflected the inherent estimation uncertainty in the valuation of Hudson, pre-existing relationships and other arrangements, and the adequacy of the Group's disclosures of the judgments involved in accounting for Hudson, including exercising judgment on the extent of detail disclosed.
 We further assessed whether expenses presented as discontinued were only those that were expected to cease on disposal of Hudson.

-The effect of these matters is that, as part of our risk assessment, we determined that the valuations have a high degree of estimation uncertainty, with a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole, and possibly many times that amount.
-The financial statements (Note 30) We performed the above tests rather than seeking to rely on any of the Group's controls because the nature of this matter is such that we would expect to obtain audit evidence primarily through the detailed procedures described.
-Our results We found the Group's: • treatment of Hudson as an associate until October 2023 and as a treatment of Hudson as an associate until October 2023 and as controlled subsidiary thereafter, as well as the presentation and disclosures as a discontinued operation and held for sale to be acceptable; and acceptable; andvaluation and disclosures of the acquisition, equity and debt instruments and other arrangements to be acceptable.
+We performed the above tests rather than seeking to rely on any of the Group's controls because the nature of this matter is such that we would expect to obtain audit evidence primarily through the detailed procedures described.